 A pink and purple striped faux fur tail is attached to the back with a large ribbon bow.
 Each strip was cut and pieced by machine.
 The tail is stuffed with lightweight packing peanuts.

 The mask is constructed from Worbla and painted a glittery pink.
 The hat is a small covered straw cap, sewn into a tricorn shape, and trimmed in the same way as the dress, with feathers added.
 Purple bloomers with more trim are worn underneath, along with striped tights.
-Old shoes were covered in foam, fabric and trim to complete the look.
+An old pair of shoes were covered in foam, fabric and trim to complete the look.

 Marie Cheshirecat was entered into the Original Character and Mashup category at Salt Lake City FanX Spring 2016 Cosplay Contest and received first place.